 I love this GPS!
 The main display is big and clear while being so easy to use.?
 The magnet feature is awesome, lets you stick it to your golf cart or clip it onto your belt.
 Another pretty cool feature is that you can press shot on the unit and then as you head towards the ball which is usually in the woods for me, it counts off the yardage for you.
 Just a great product which will not disappoint!

 For those who are new to playing golf and want some technology to help with yardages or experienced players who are new to golf GPS technology, the Golf Buddy WT6 Golf GPS Watch could be the answer.

-Coming in at just $99.99, the Golf Buddy WT6 Golf GPS Watch comes in at the budget end of the scale.
+Coming in at an awesome price, the Golf Buddy WT6 Golf GPS Watch comes in at the budget end of the scale.?
 However, the design and feel of the watch is very nice and the lightweight composition means it feels very comfortable to wear.